marshall-hobbs96/revature_review_questions_answers/Week3/week-3-review-QA.md

 		* For example, if we have id SERIAL PRIMARY KEY, and we already have id's 1, 2, 3 and 4 in our database, if we manually insert 5 in our database without letting SERIAL auto increment, will SERIAL auto increment into 5 next time we insert an entry without a specified id?
 I'll have to do some research.
+			- Serial will autoincrement into 5, thus causing an error.
+Credit to Jymm Enriquez for looking into that.

 4. What layer's methods will the service layer's methods be invoking?
 	- The service layer's methods will be invoking methods from the Data Access Layer